Fantaseas

-Fantaseas was a chain of indoor waterparks situated in the United Kingdom that opened in the late 1980s, but due to various technical and financial difficulties closed in the mid-nineties.
+Fantaseas was a chain of indoor waterparks situated in the United Kingdom that opened in the late 1980s, but due to various technical, and financial difficulties closed in the mid-nineties.
 The first was opened in Autumn 1989 on the outskirts of Dartford in Kent.
-The building contained six American-style water slides, a lazy river, wave pool, an outdoor heated lagoon as well as a cafe and gaming video arcade.
+The building contained six water slides, a lazy river, wave pool, an outdoor heated lagoon as well as a cafe and gaming video arcade.
 Visible on the skyline from the nearby M25 motorway the building dominated the local landscape and became quite an icon of the town.

 A second opened in August 1990 in Chingford, London, and featured many of the same rides as the Dartford park, albeit in a different configuration.
-The Chingford park was considered by some to be 'tamer' than its Dartford counterpart, but still contained many of the same styles of water slides as its predecessor.
+The Chingford park was considered by some to be 'tamer' than its Dartford counterpart, but still contained many of the same styles of water slides as its sister site.

 In the summer of 1992, it was found the foundations of the Dartford site were inadequate to support the building.
 It's a common myth around the area that the sole reason the Dartford site was shut down was because of this issue, this is in fact untrue as the main reason was financial.
 Many considered the parks to be fads and typical of the grandiose get-rich-quick schemes of the time.
 In reality, the company encountered significant financial difficulties with a lack of attendance especially outside of the school holiday seasons.
 There were also several serious accidents at the Chingford park which tarnished the reputation of the company.
 This, coupled with high maintenance costs, built up debts of over £6 million in an eighteen-month period.
-Despite the Dartford site being fairly profitable for the company (including the planned repairs of its foundations) it still wasn't enough to save the waterpark and both sites were inevitably shut down.
+Despite the Dartford site being fairly profitable for the company (including the planned repairs of its foundations) it still wasn't enough to save the waterpark and both sites were eventually shut down.